HMAS Vampire (D68): World War II – Mediterranean

-Vampire operated in Australian waters until the start of World War II, and on 14 October 1939, joined her sister ships and Stuart (a force nicknamed the "Scrap Iron Flotilla") as they were deployed to the Mediterranean Theatre.
-From her arrival until April 1940, Vampire was primarily assigned to convoy escort duties between Malta and Marseilles.
+Vampire operated in Australian waters until the start of World War II, and on 14 October 1939, joined her sister ships and Stuart (a force that Nazi propaganda minister Joseph Goebbels called "Scrap Iron Flotilla", a moniker the ships quickly adopted) as they were deployed to the Mediterranean Theatre.
+From her arrival until April 1940, Vampire was primarily assigned to convoy escort duties between Malta and Marseille.
 The destroyer operated as an escort and anti-submarine patrol ship from the end of April, and escorted the British aircraft carrier HMS Eagle during the Battle of Calabria on 9 July.
 The only damage sustained by Vampire was the result of near misses and splinters caused by Italian aircraft bombing Eagle: an RN torpedo gunner aboard the destroyer became the first fatality of the war aboard a RAN ship when he died three days later from splinter wounds.

 After repairs in Alexandria, Vampire resumed escort and patrol duties, and on several occasions was unsuccessfully used in attempts to lure the Italian fleet to where they could be engaged by the Allies.
 In late October and early November, the early phases of the Battle of Greece, the destroyer escorted convoys in Greek waters, before being deployed to aid the Western Desert Campaign as an escort.
 On 20 December, Vampire stripped her engines, forcing the destroyer to dock for repairs.
 These were completed on 8 January 1941.

 Vampire was sent back to Greece, where she operated until May, aiding in the Allied reinforcement (Operation Lustre) and evacuation (Operation Demon).
 She was then deployed back to the Western Desert Campaign, operating as part of the "Tobruk Ferry Service"; ships transporting supplies and reinforcements to the Allied-controlled, besieged town of Tobruk.
 However, after two trips, the destroyer had to be removed from service because further engine problems were causing the ship to vibrate excessively at speeds over 16 kn.

 The ship sailed to Singapore for major repairs, which lasted until late 1941.
 In September, Commander William Moran was appointed captain of Vampire.